 - Have you eliminate milk from your diet or your child's diet (elimination diet) — and then have you add back the food to see if it causes a reaction

 He or she may also recommend one or both of the following tests:

 - Skin test.
 In this test, your skin is pricked and exposed to small amounts of the proteins found in milk.
-If you're allergic, you develop a raised bump (hive) at the test location on your skin.
+If you're allergic, you'll likely develop a raised bump (hive) at the test location on your skin.
 Allergy specialists usually are best equipped to perform and interpret allergy skin tests.
-This type of test isn't always accurate for detecting milk allergy.
+Keep in mind that this type of test isn't completely accurate for detecting milk allergy.

 Coping and support